IBM/voicebot-on-whatsapp-using-watson-services/README.md

 ## Summary

-In this Code Pattern you learned how to create a WhatsApp Chatbot that take in voice input and get a reply from Watson Assistant.
-You also learned how to use, Watson Assistant in conjunction with Watson Speech to Text.
+In this Code Pattern you learnt how to create a WhatsApp Chatbot that take in voice input and get a processed response from Watson Assistant.
+You also learnt how to use, Watson Assistant in conjunction with Watson Speech to Text.

 This code pattern can be extended to any language.